 Making "In Kind" Withdrawals From an RRSP or a RRIF

 An "in kind" withdrawal can be made from a registered retirement savings plan (RRSP), or from a registered retirement income fund (RRIF), which would include LIFs and LRIFs, since they are considered to be RRIFs under the Income Tax Act.
 A withdrawal of investments can be transferred to a non-registered account, or they could be transferred to a tax-free savings account (TFSA), subject to the amount of contribution room available.
+However, they are still considered to be transferred into your non-registered account and then out of the non-registered account to your TFSA.
 The TFSA or non-registered account would have to be in the same account holder name as the RRIF or RRSP in order to do the transfer.
 A transfer to the TFSA of a spouse would have to first have the withdrawn investments going to a joint non-registered account.
 From there the investments could be transferred in kind to the TFSA of the spouse.
-There would be no capital gain unless the investments increased in value, after being withdrawn from the RRSP or RRIF, by the time they were transferred into the TFSA.
+If there were no existing shares of the same stock already in the non-registered account, there would be no capital gain unless the investments increased in value, after being withdrawn from the RRSP or RRIF, by the time they were transferred into the TFSA.
 If they decrease in value this would be a superficial loss which would not be deductible unless the transfer to the TFSA is done more than 30 days after the withdrawal from the RRSP or RRIF.

 Withdrawal Amount = New Adjusted Cost Base